Jared Porter: Early life and family

-Porter was born in Pittsburgh, Pennsylvania, and moved to Charlotte, North Carolina, before settling with his family in Wayzata, Minnesota, where he lived from age 4-15.
+Porter was born in Pittsburgh, Pennsylvania, and moved to Charlotte, North Carolina, before settling with his family in Wayzata, Minnesota, where he lived from age 4–15.
 In Minnesota, he attended both the Wayzata Public Schools and The Blake School (Minneapolis).
 When he was 15, he moved with his family to Duxbury, Massachusetts, where he attended Boston College High School for 1-year before transferring to Thayer Academy in Braintree, Massachusetts.
-While at Thayer Academy, Porter lettered in Baseball, Ice Hockey, Tennis, and Football, playing hockey with future National Hockey League players David Gove, Mike Mottau, Brooks Orpik, and Ryan Whitney.
+While at Thayer Academy, Porter lettered in baseball, ice hockey, tennis, and football, playing hockey with future National Hockey League players David Gove, Mike Mottau, Brooks Orpik, and Ryan Whitney.
 Porter attended Bowdoin College in Brunswick, Maine and graduated in 2003 with a degree in history.
-At Bowdoin, Porter was the captain of the Ice Hockey and Baseball teams his senior year.
+At Bowdoin, Porter was the captain of the ice hockey and baseball teams his senior year.

-On September 1, 2001, Porter’s mother, Patricia Sullivan Porter, died in a car accident in a car driven by former Thayer Academy ice hockey coach Jack Foley.
+On September 1, 2001, Porter's mother, Patricia Sullivan Porter, died in a car accident in a car driven by former Thayer Academy ice hockey coach Jack Foley.
 She was 48 years old.
 The two were driving back to the South Shore (Massachusetts) of Boston from Newport, Rhode Island when the 1998 Mercedes ML320 that Foley was driving flipped and ejected both occupants.
 Foley survived the crash with serious injuries.

-Porter is a cousin to Pittsburgh Penguins head coach Mike Sullivan.
+Porter is a cousin of Pittsburgh Penguins head coach Mike Sullivan.

 Career

 Cape Cod Baseball League

-During the summers of 2002 and 2003, Porter interned in the Cape Cod Baseball League for the Brewster Whitecaps in Brewster, Massachusetts under his father, Dave Porter, who was the General Manager of the Whitecaps at the time.
+During the summers of 2002 and 2003, Porter interned in the Cape Cod Baseball League for the Brewster Whitecaps in Brewster, Massachusetts under his father, Dave Porter, who was the general manager of the Whitecaps at the time.
 Future MLB players Mike Avilés, Brian Bixler, Brad Davis,(baseball), Chris Dickerson (baseball), Tony Gwynn Jr., Justin James (baseball), Matt Macri, Tommy Manzella, Taylor Tankersley, and Sean White (baseball), as well as future MLB manager and Minnesota Twins bench coach Jayce Tingler, and Philadelphia Phillies first base coach Paco Figueroa played for the Whitecaps during these two seasons.